lodash/lodash/doc/README.md

 builds, may be used as a placeholder for partially applied arguments.
 <br>
 <br>
-**Note:** This method does not set the "length" property of partially applied functions.
+**Note:** This method doesn't set the "length" property of partially applied functions.

 #### Arguments